unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * XAML Hot Reload support for iOS, Android and Windows
 * Add support for GitPod Workspace and prebuilds
 * Add Android support for `CoreApplication.GetCurrentView().TitleBar.ExtendViewIntoTitleBar` to programatically draw under the status bar
+* [Wasm] Add the ability to focus a TextBox by clicking its header

 ### Breaking changes
 * `TextBox` no longer raises TextChanged when its template is applied, in line with UWP.